 What is an offer letter in real estate?

 An offer letter — also known as a homebuyer love letter — is a letter written by a prospective homebuyer to the seller in hopes of having their offer accepted.
-These letters are especially important when there are multiple offers on a home and the buyer wants to have their offer considered above the others.
+These letters are especially important when there are multiple offers on a home (a bidding war) and the buyer wants to have their offer considered above the others.

 This letter is typically personal in nature, praising what you love about the home, and may include sharing personal tidbits about yourself and your family.
-(Warning: Some personal tidbits could lead to legal issues, as we’ll explain below.)
+(Warning: Some personal tidbits could lead to legal issues, as we’ll explain below).

 Offer letters are submitted to the seller’s real estate agent and passed on to the homeowner along with the purchase offer.